Doctor of Pharmacy/Bachelor of Science in Pharmacy

 Candidates for admission must have completed 60 credit units (or equivalent) by April 30 of the year admission is desired.
-The coursework must include 24 credit units taken at least one academic year (September to April).
+The coursework must include at least 24 credit units taken in one academic year (September to April).

 The following courses (or equivalent) are included in the 60 credit units:

 - Biology : 6 credit units (BIOL 120.3 and BIOL 121.3 at U of S)

 - Chemistry : 3 credit units General and 6 credit units Organic (CHEM 112.3, CHEM 250.3, and CHEM 255.3 at U of S)

 - English : 6 credit units (ENG 110.6 or two of ENG 111.3, 112.3, 113.3, 114.3 at U of S)

 - Biochemistry : 3 credit units Biomolecules and 3 credit units Metabolism (BMSC 200.3 and BMSC 230.3 at U of S)

 - Physiology : 6 credit units (human body systems) (PHSI 208.6 at U of S)